UM-Titan/DSPS23/README.md

 * February 28th, 2023: Competition ends!
 Deadline for submitting the source code & the solutions.
 * March 1st, 2023: 10 teams have been shortlisted for paper submission!
 * March 22nd, 2023: Symposium begins!

+## <summary> RULES </summary>
+We expect you to respect the spirit of the competition and do not cheat.
+* There is no restriction on the size of the team.
+* The use of external data is forbidden
+* Pre-trained models other than the ones provided are not allowed in the competition
+* Teams must only use the algorithm/model selected by the organizers.
+* Please submit source code and trained model before the deadline.
+IPython Notebook is desirable for the source code submission.
+The organizers will verify the reproducibility of the algorithm before determining the final winner.